eviltester/thingifier/docs/commonissues.md

 - post, put, patch - used without properly discriminating between them
 - `404` returned instead of `405` when endpoint exists, but not configured for a verb

+## Payloads

+-Malformed payloads typically trigger errors in the surrounding frameworks, not the api, but if not handled properly can cause server errors

+## Headers

+- Duplicate headers can cause systems to only validate contents of first header, but use the second header, allowing bypass of validation
+- Extra / Unrecognised headers can sometimes server error APIs

+## Conversion

+- various technologies can mean conversion issues slip through e.g. JSON Integers to floats, boolean to string.
+Check field types.